 Quantitative research has been largely used to do international assessment and testing, such as PISA, PIRLS or TIMSS, which results have a strong impact even in political decisions.
 Qualitative methods also are widely used by researchers to analyse in depth how individuals are able to solve problems, use algorithms with understanding, represent / display data, etc.

-Having in mind that the methodology is probably the most important aspect in our work as researchers, since the reliability of our discussions, conclusions and contributions depends importantly on how accurate are we in using the methodology, the idea is to provide a setting to PhD candidates and other scholars to receive a high quality training in research methods, focused on mathematics education.
+This second edition we aim to keep working on how to reach good and excellent work through using critically different methodological approaches and paradigms.
+As last year, and having in mind that the methodology is probably the most important aspect in our work as researchers, since the reliability of our discussions, conclusions and contributions depends importantly on how accurate are we in using the methodology, the idea is to provide a setting to PhD candidates and other scholars to receive a high quality training in research methods, focused on mathematics education.

 The season school will offer:

 Keynote speeches with some of the most prominent experts in qualitative and quantitative methods in Europe.
 Participants will have the opportunity to discuss with them innovative methodological approaches, instruments, data analysis, how to design research programs, etc. All participants will have also the possibility to present their work, receive feedback from the audience, and listen to the contributions of experienced scholars in the field of mathematics and science education.